CSU Fullerton hosts Bostick and CSU Northridge - WTOP News

 Fullerton, California; Saturday, 9 p.m.
 EST

-BOTTOM LINE: CSU Northridge faces the CSU Fullerton Titans after Dionte Bostick scored 23 points in CSU Northridge’s 66-65 loss to the UC Davis Aggies.
+BOTTOM LINE: CSU Northridge visits the CSU Fullerton Titans after Dionte Bostick scored 23 points in CSU Northridge’s 66-65 loss to the UC Davis Aggies.

-The Titans have gone 6-5 at home.
-CSU Fullerton has a 3-2 record in one-possession games.
+The Titans are 6-5 on their home court.
+CSU Fullerton is 6-8 in games decided by at least 10 points.

-The Matadors are 8-8 in Big West play.
-CSU Northridge is the Big West leader with 26.5 defensive rebounds per game led by Keonte Jones averaging 5.7.
+The Matadors are 8-8 against Big West opponents.
+CSU Northridge is fourth in college basketball scoring 41.8 points per game in the paint led by De’Sean Allen-Eikens averaging 11.3.

-CSU Fullerton scores 67.1 points per game, 5.9 fewer points than the 73.0 CSU Northridge allows.
-CSU Northridge averages 7.8 more points per game (76.0) than CSU Fullerton gives up to opponents (68.2).
+CSU Fullerton’s average of 6.3 made 3-pointers per game is 2.4 fewer made shots on average than the 8.7 per game CSU Northridge allows.
+CSU Northridge has shot at a 46.1% clip from the field this season, 2.9 percentage points higher than the 43.2% shooting opponents of CSU Fullerton have averaged.

-TOP PERFORMERS: Dominic Brewton is scoring 15.5 points per game with 4.9 rebounds and 2.0 assists for the Titans.
-Max Jones is averaging 10.1 points and 1.6 rebounds while shooting 33.8% over the past 10 games for CSU Fullerton.
+TOP PERFORMERS: Dominic Brewton is scoring 15.5 points per game and averaging 4.9 rebounds for the Titans.
+Max Jones is averaging 10.1 points and 1.6 rebounds over the last 10 games for CSU Fullerton.

-Keonte Jones is averaging 11.3 points, seven rebounds and 1.7 steals for the Matadors.
+Allen-Eikens is shooting 49.5% and averaging 18.4 points for the Matadors.
 Gianni Hunt is averaging 1.6 made 3-pointers over the last 10 games for CSU Northridge.

 LAST 10 GAMES: Titans: 4-6, averaging 66.7 points, 32.8 rebounds, 9.0 assists, 6.9 steals and 3.1 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 66.4 points per game.